HaHa…Single peeps like myself celebrate Valentine’s too!

 I wish I could say I was as knowledgeable, intuitive, and emotionally and mentally healthier back then.
 Yet, I believe it was part of my journey.
 It was meant to happen.
 The next three years after that day were brutal but I got through.
 Once I felt I was back on my feet, I realized I was living like a freaking robot: wake up, work hard, hang out with friends, travel some, eat whatever was easier and fast, play volleyball, sleep some, and do it all over again.

 At that time, I also realized I was empty inside.
 I had stopped learning.
 So I decided to go back to school and the next phases of growth and changes started quickly.
 It started in 2009 with my Executive MBA program at Emory University.
 It pushed me to limits I didn’t know I was capable of.
 I learned a great deal about myself and others.
-Overall, these personal and behavior learnings incredibly valuable to me.
+Overall, these personal and behavior learning experiences were incredibly valuable to me.

 At the end of 2010, soon after completing the MBA, the next phase growth started.
 I realized I needed to take care of myself, think long-term, and do whatever it was needed to grow old and stay content (physical and cognitive health).
 The forever schooling, learning, and experimental journal started all over again.
 Little I knew that a few years later, I would be taking a leap of faith to follow this passion and help people transform their health, minds, and bodies after I had gone through my own—and by the way, I still am and will be forever.

-Just like shit happens for reasons, I believe everyone we meet offers a gift and new perspective.
+Just like shit happens for reasons, I believe everyone we meet offers a gift and a new perspective.
 I also believe it is my responsibility to be fully present and engaged to receive and give back.
 It is a beautiful thing.

-The life of www.BeFabBeYou.com since 2015 continues to challenge all aspects of my life.
+Being a solo-entrepreneur since 2015 continues to challenge all aspects of my life.
 The journey of this start-up has taken its own life 🙂 I am not the same person, hence, the business is not the same.
 My choices, personal growth programs I’ve attended, coaches, clients, strangers, revamped interests, environment and people I’ve, pitfalls, failures, exhaustion, loneliness, and more have contributed to the changes, self-discovery journey.

 It gets hard, frustrating, lonely, and all sorts of ‘stuff’.
 Nonetheless, the rewards reaped by changing people’s lives, being part of their journey during good and bad days, the look on their eyes, smiles, laughs, and tears, the hugs, the deep and vulnerable conversations, the relationships built, the amazing people I’ve met, and so much more are the rewards and satisfaction I have never felt and experienced before.